In China, the Chinese language version of your brand can be just as important as the English language version, as winemaker Penfolds® discovered.

-Treasury Wine Estates, which makes Penfolds, registered the English language name ‘Penfolds’ in China but failed to seek protection for the Chinese language version of its name ‘Ben Fu’.
+Treasury Wine Estates, which makes Penfolds®, registered the English language name ‘Penfolds’ in China.
+Yet they failed to seek protection for the Chinese language version of its name ‘Ben Fu’.

-As a result of the dispute over the ownership of the Chinese name, Penfolds wines were removed from all InterContinental Hotels in China, because of concerns those selling the wine could be liable for damages.
+As a result of the dispute over the ownership of the Chinese name, Penfolds® wines were removed from all InterContinental Hotels in China.
+There were concerns that the hotels and restaurants selling the wine could be liable for damages.

-Treasury Wine Estates took legal action against Li’s company in 2011 and won, but Li appealed which resulted in further negotiations taking place.
-In January 2017 the Beijing High People’s Court found that Li failed to make genuine use of the trade mark and ruled that the trade mark be cancelled.
-"This decision demonstrates China's commitment to a strong IP system and fair judiciary," David Bennett, the new IP counsellor at Beijing's Australian Embassy, said.
+In 2011, Treasury Wine Estates took legal action against Li’s company and won.
+Li appealed the result which generated further negotiations.
+In January 2017 the Beijing High People’s Court found that Li failed to make genuine use of the trade mark.
+They ruled that the trade mark be cancelled.
+'This decision demonstrates China's commitment to a strong IP system and fair judiciary,' says David Bennett, IP Australia's former counsellor to China.

-Seeking trade mark protection in China before you start doing business there is extremely important, and it is just as important to secure the Chinese version of your brand, as Penfolds’ experience has proved.
+It is extremely important to seek trade mark protection in China before you start doing business there.
+But as Penfolds' experience proved, securing the Chinese version of your brand is just as important.

 You should try to secure your brand in both Chinese characters and in a transliterated form.

-In transliteration, after a trade mark has been translated into a Chinese name, the sound of the Chinese name is then written using the Roman alphabet.
-For example, For example, the corresponding Chinese trademark of Cadillac is 凯迪拉克 whose Chinese transliteration is KAI DI LA KE, Boeing is 波音 (BO YIN), Sony is 索尼 (SUO NI), and Siemens is 西门子 (XI MEN ZI).
+After a trade mark has been translated into a Chinese name, the sound of the Chinese name is then written using the Roman alphabet.
+For example, the corresponding Chinese trademark of Cadillac is 凯迪拉克 whose Chinese transliteration is KAI DI LA KE.
+Boeing is 波音 (BO YIN), Sony is 索尼 (SUO NI), and Siemens is 西门子 (XI MEN ZI).

-It is important to consider a Chinese name or transliteration for your brand at an early stage, and to consult with a branding consultant or lawyer about the different meanings of the Chinese characters you want to use.
+It is important to consider a Chinese name or transliteration for your brand at an early stage and to consult with a branding consultant or lawyer.

-If you fail select a Chinese version of your brand soon enough, your distributors, manufacturers and even the customers themselves will select a Chinese name, and someone could register this name to block your marketing and business in China.
+If you fail to select a Chinese version of your brand soon enough, your distributors, manufacturers and even the customers themselves will select a Chinese name.
+As with Penfolds®, someone could register this name to block your marketing and business in China.